tjmahr/adventofcode20/README.md

     traversal):* Domain specific language.
 -   08a/b *Determining whether a simple program loops forever or terminates:* Object-orienting programming.
+-   09a/b *Find sequences of numbers that do or do not sum to a value:*
+    Functional programming.

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.